lsquach/project-00-bk/readme.md

 # Existing Features

-  * Icons for players are pre-selected as are the keys to press.
+  * Each user can select a vehicle to race.
+  * the length (number of moves) of the course can be selected.
   * The moves are proportional to the size of the race course at the beginning of the race.
   * reset button moves both players back to their starting points.

 # Planned Features

   Players select:
-  --short course/longcourse
-  --icons
-  --keys
+  --select which key to press
-  --visual features
+  visual features

 # What changes would you make to your project if you continue to work on it? (bullet points)